hiiamboris/red-wiki/Contributor-Guidelines.md

 All contributions should adhere to the following coding standards

 1. All source code should be UTF-8 encoded.
-2. All indents should be made using tabs not spaces.
+2. All indents should be made using tabs not spaces and be 4 characters wide.
 3. Function specifications should follow a vertical layout:

 ```